 The HRDC Board strives to uphold the mission statement of the organization by promoting interest in theater at Harvard, organizing and administering student participation in productions housed in the Loeb Drama Center, and acting as an umbrella organization for Harvard theater by assisting in the production of theatrical works elsewhere on campus.

-Emily Bergquist is a junior living in Adams House, although she can more likely be found sleeping under a desk in the Loeb Drama Center while pretending to do her Government or WGS readings.
+Emily Bergquist is a senior living in Adams House, although she can more likely be found sleeping under a desk in the Loeb Drama Center while pretending to do her Government or WGS readings.
 Hailing from Nebraska, Georgia, and a few other places, Emily can answer any questions you may have about corn, peaches, college football, and/or the Chicago Blackhawks.
 She is an active producer, working with original work, large musicals, and above-ground swimming pools, and she is always looking to chat with someone to try and figure out what “producing” actually means (she’s been faking it for a while now).
 Emily is thrilled to be serving as your president and OBERON liaison, so please reach out to her if you have questions about the ART/OBERON, the HRDC in general, or the appropriate glitter to donkey ratio. #WomenInTechnicalTheater

 DUTIES: The President of the HRDC, in addition to facilitating and coordinating the actions of all other board members, serves as the primary liaison between the ART, OFA, Committee of Dramatic Arts, and Deans of Harvard College.